matiaslindgren/celery-kubernetes-example/README.md

 All application dependencies will be installed into Docker containers.

+### Docker Desktop

+You can probably run all examples without `minikube` if you are using Kubernetes with Docker Desktop.

 ## Running

 Assuming `dockerd` is running and `minikube` is installed, let's deploy the system inside a Minikube cluster.